-Can I stop for just a moment here and say that being a Christian is living a new life?
+And can I stop for just a moment here and say that being a Christian is living a new life?
 It is living a new life.
 Look with me for just a moment at Romans 6, and let me refresh you on one of the greatest passages in all the Bible.
-I'm excited because I'm going to have the privilege of studying through Romans right away cause the next commentary I'm going to write is on Romans and I'm going to get back into this tremendous book.
-But in Romans 6 verse 3 it says, "Do you not know that all of us who have been baptized, that is immersed into Christ Jesus, have been baptized into His death?"
+I'm excited because I'm going to have the privilege of studying through Romans right away because the next commentary I'm going to write is on Romans and I'm going to get back into this tremendous book.
+But in Romans 6 verse 3 it says, "Do you not know that all of us who have been baptized, that is, immersed into Christ Jesus, have been baptized into His death?"
 In other words, when you became a believer you were placed into the death of Christ.
-"Therefore we have been buried with Him through baptism...that's not water baptism, that's being placed into Christ spiritually in His death...in order that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life."
-When you were saved the old life died and you rose in the resurrection to walk in newness of life.
+"Therefore we have been buried with Him through baptism” that's not water baptism, that's being placed into Christ spiritually in His death” in order that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life."
+When you were saved, the old life died and you rose in the resurrection to walk in newness of life.
 Spiritually when you're saved you're crucified with Christ, you rise with Christ, you walk in newness of life.
 It is symbolized by baptism but Paul is not talking about water here.
 This is not a wet verse, this is a dry one.

-There's a second element here, not only do I see in this being born again a decisiveness but I also see what theologians called monergism(?).
+There's a second element here.
+Not only do I see in this being born again a decisiveness but I also see what theologians called monergism.
 Monergism is really different than synergism.
 Synergism is the coming together of various parts.
 Monergism is single.
-And the theologians would like to remind us that the new birth is monergistic, that is it is the single work of almighty God.
+And the theologians would like to remind us that the new birth is monergistic, that is it is the single work of Almighty God.
 Infants do not cooperate in their birth.
 Infants do not induce their own procreation.
-And no more than those who are dead in trespasses and sin give themselves life, it is the work of almighty God.
+And no more can those who are dead in trespasses and sin give themselves life.
+Iit is the work of Almighty God.

-But look, the grass--it withers.
-And the flower--it falls off, fades, crumbles, dies.
-This would be very vivid to the reader because Palestine...much of the country of Palestine was flowers set in wild grass, flowers were scarlet and other colors.
+But look, the grass, it withers.
+And the flower, it falls off, fades, crumbles, dies.
+This would be very vivid to the reader because Palestine...much of the country of Palestine was flowers set in wild grass.
+Flowers were scarlet and other colors.
 What's the point?
-The point is those two words "all flesh," everything that is of the flesh dies whether it's common or spectacular.
+The point is those two words "all flesh."
+Everything that is of the flesh dies whether it's common or spectacular.
 Did you get that?
-Whether it's common or spectacular?
-Think of it.
-Think of the best of flesh, the best of man's life, the best of human kind...beauty.
-The most beautiful of human beings, the healthiest, the strongest, the most honored, the most articulate, the wisest, the most profound, the most gifted, think of the flower of man, art, music, education, culture, architecture, the genus of man, the greatness of man.
+Whether it's common or spectacular; think of it.
+Think of the best of flesh, the best of man's life, the best of human kind, beauty, the most beautiful of human beings, the healthiest, the strongest, the most honored, the most articulate, the wisest, the most profound, the most gifted.
+Think of the flower of man, art, music, education, culture, architecture, the genius of man, the greatness of man.
 And that's the flower.
 But it dies like the common man.
 In the grave, prince and pauper lie side by side.
 Everything of the flesh dies.
 Generations come and go and like the leaves of each successive year, they die and decay.
-If some men...if some men may be momentarily conspicuous, standing out among the multitudes, if some men may be momentarily distinguished by rank or riches or learning or status or great deeds or triumphs or successes, all these glories of man are no more abiding than the grass.
+If some men...
+If some men may be momentarily conspicuous, standing out among the multitudes, if some men may be momentarily distinguished by rank or riches or learning or status or great deeds or triumphs or successes, all these glories of man are no more abiding than the grass.
 And though some men's lives be a rare flower, delicate and gorgeous, shining in brightness among the common grass, nevertheless it has no permanence, it has no longer lease on life, it droops, it withers, it fades, it dies.
 Ashes to ashes, dust to dust.
 And the dust of Caesar is no more regal than the dust of a beggar.

 So, when did we receive the ability to love?
 At salvation.
 Who are we to love?
 One another, brethren.
 How are we to love?
 Fervently from the heart.
 And why are we to love?
 Because it is consistent with our new life.
-And though we have a new life there is enough sin in us to hinder us from doing what is most consistent to that new life and that is loving...loving...loving.
-And I exhort you as Peter did, beloved, love one another, it is the truest expression of your new life, the new imperishable life of God that will never fade and never wither and never die.
+And though we have a new life there is enough sin left in us to hinder us from doing what is most consistent to that new life and that is loving, loving, loving.
+And I exhort you as Peter did, beloved, love one another.
+It is the truest expression of your new life, the new imperishable life of God that will never fade and never wither and never die.
 And I submit to you it's time for the church to show this world what a genuine love is all about.
 We're capable of that by God's grace in Christ.
 Let's pray.